kenstott/hasura-connectors/spark-connector/README.md

 spark context.

 In order to develop/test locally - you must have access to a spark instance with a Livy server.
 You can set one up locally.
+Remember, hadoop, spark and livy all have to be version aligned.
-This was how I set up a local environment:
+This was how I set up a local environment with correct versions:

 | Package    | Description                                                                                                                                                                                                                                                                                                                                                                                                    |
 |------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|